mksunny1/apption/docs/api/selector/functions/attr.md

 > **attr**(`name`, `treespace`?, `cls`?): [`Selector`](../classes/Selector.md)

-Returns an object that represents an attribute with the name within the `treespace` (or document).
+Returns an object that lazily represents an attribute with the name within the `treespace` element (or document).
 Getting properties returns the attribute in the specified element and setting or deleting properties updates or removes the attribute correspondingly.